skibrianski/abstraction/README.md

 ## todo

-- can/should @RequiresTypeParameter be derived from @RequiresChildMethod ?
+- can/should @RequiresTypeParameter be derived from @RequiresChildMethod ? no it should not, b/c how would you specify a constraint on a type variable, eg Foo<T extends Comparable>
 - test with wildcard `T extends Foo` that you have to use the same capture of T in both return and args?
 - test for / support type constraints that extend/super multiple other types (interfaces are limited to only one super, but probably no reason for us to be so constrained)